syncfusion-content/winui-docs/winui/Time-Picker/Getting-Started.md

 ## Cancel a time that is being changed

-The `TimeChanging` event will be triggered after time selection and before `SelectedTime` property is updated.
+The `TimeChanging` event will be triggered as soon as a date is selected but before `SelectedTime` property is updated.
 If the change is considered invalid, it can be canceled.
 The `TimeChanging` event contains the following properties.

 * `OldTime` - Gets a time which is previously selected.
 * `NewTime` - Gets a time which is currently selected.
 * `Cancel` - Gets or sets whether to cancel the selected time value update.

-Users are restricted to select a blackout time from dropdown, but it can be set through editor.
+Users are restricted to select a blackout time from dropdown, however user can give text input through editor.
 As selecting a blackout time leads to crash, we can cancel the change using `TimeChanging` event.

 N> `TimeChanging` event is called before the `TimeChanged` event when a time is selected.